KHONSAY: POEM OF MANY TONGUES

 —Kirmen Uribe (Basque, Spain)

-Basque, spoken by about 700,000 people today, is the language of the Basque ethnic group, which primarily inhabits parts of northern Spain and southern France.
+Basque, a language isolate spoken by about 700,000 people today, is the language of the Basque ethnic group, which primarily inhabits parts of northern Spain and southern France.
 The language has been a tumultuous political issue as the Basques advocate for independence, and as the Spanish and French governments have attempted to restrict the use of the language historically and still today.
-Kirmen Uribe (b.1970) is a renowned basque‐language poet, author and performer born in Ondarroa, Basque Autonomous Community, Spain.
+Kirmen Uribe (b.1970) is a renowned Basque‐language poet, author and performer born in Ondarroa, Basque Autonomous Community, Spain.
 Translation is by Elizabeth Macklin.

 (40) Na kumeh for madi koe fineh: Ar For!
 Ar Neh for